allypalanzi/allypalanzi.github.io/about.md

 ## I'm Ally Palanzi.

-Currently, I'm a front-end engineer with Vox Media.
-I have a passion for code and an eye for design.
-I'm obsessed with JavaScript, Sass, architecting systems, and learning all things development.
+I'm a front-end engineer at Vox Media where I help build internet websites.
+I tweet <a href="http://www.twitter.com/mylifeasalllly" target="_blank">a lot</a>, so maybe find me there.
+I am not good at writing bios, but I am pretty okay at writing code.
+Currently: JavaScript, Sass, Ruby/Rails and learning all of the things.

-This blog is very much a work in progress, I'm new to writing and so I'm building it as I go.
+This blog is a work in progress.
+I'm building it as I go!
 Please let me know if you see any [issues](http://www.github.com/allypalanzi/allypalanzi.github.io/issues).